Program overview

 Program Overview

 Humber’s Bachelor of Child and Youth Care degree program equips students with essential knowledge and skills for effective work with children, youth, and families.
-The program emphasizes professional practice in child and youth care, drawing from various disciplines such as psychology, sociology, and community development.
-The curriculum is designed to focus on relational practice, which is crucial for supporting children and youth facing crises or challenges.
-Students will benefit from learning under the guidance of experienced professors and guest lecturers, gaining insights from both academic and real-world perspectives.
-The program also includes hands-on practice in state-of-the-art interview and therapeutic play labs, fostering the development of key skills necessary for effective intervention and support.
+The program emphasizes professional practice supported by various disciplines, including psychology, sociology, and community development.
+The curriculum focuses on relational practice, which is crucial for supporting children and youth facing crises or challenges.
+Students benefit from learning under highly qualified professors and guest lecturers, gaining insights from both academic and real-world experiences.
+Unique opportunities include developing practice skills in state-of-the-art interview labs and therapeutic play labs, designed to enhance family practice.
+The program integrates developmental, preventative, and therapeutic approaches, ensuring a comprehensive understanding of child and youth development and methodologies in professional practice.

 Program Structure

-The Bachelor of Child and Youth Care program spans a total of 8 semesters, providing a comprehensive educational experience.
-The program structure includes:
+The Bachelor of Child and Youth Care program spans 8 semesters, providing a robust educational framework for students.
+The program is structured as follows:

-- Optional co-operative education opportunities to gain paid work experience in the field.
+• Optional co-operative education opportunities for practical, paid work terms in the field.

-Students will also have the chance to select a focus for their final thesis project in the fourth year, further enhancing their learning and professional development.
+Students will also have the chance to select a focus for their final thesis project in the fourth year, allowing for a tailored educational experience that aligns with their career aspirations.

 Featured Experiences

-The Bachelor of Child and Youth Care program offers several unique experiences that enhance learning and professional readiness:
+The Bachelor of Child and Youth Care program offers a variety of unique experiences that enhance learning and professional development:

-- Field experiences with established community partners and school boards, providing real-world application of skills.
+• Field experiences with established community partners and school boards, providing real-world application of theoretical knowledge.

-- Engagement in community events and activities that promote professional development.
+• Engagement in industry events and activities that promote professional development and networking.

 Career Options